From an NFC North perspective, I found myself in a bit of a box while power ranking the cornerback position this week.

 On more than one occasion last season, I suggested that cornerback Tramon Williams was the Green Bay Packers' top pass defender.
 In December, it was my contention that Williams was the most deserving Pro Bowl candidate in a Packers secondary that also included fellow cornerback Charles Woodson and safety Nick Collins.

 I felt pretty strongly about Darrelle Revis, Nnamdi Asomugha, Asante Samuel and Champ Bailey as my top four cornerbacks.
-So, ultimately, the highest I could get Williams was No. 5 overall.
+So ultimately, the highest I could get Williams was No. 5 overall.
 It was the top ranking he received in an exercise that ultimately placed him No. 7.
 (Had I voted him lower, Williams would have finished no better than No. 8.)
-If there were any doubts about Williams' value, you should remember he sealed two of the Packers' four playoff games -- including the Super Bowl XLV -- with strong plays on the ball.
+If there were any doubts about Williams' value, remember he sealed two of the Packers' four playoff games, including Super Bowl XLV, with strong plays on the ball.